MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 ## Digital anchor
 A 3D representation used to anchor holograms in the real world.
 You place the digital representation, which can be a CAD model or scanned model, directly over its counterpart in the real world, and then use a gesture to align the guide to the digital anchor.

+## Dotted line
+A holographic link that ties a step visually to the area where you want the operator to focus.
+It helps the operator find content or understand what they’re supposed to be looking at in the real world.
+You can use a holographic dotted line together with a 3D object, such as a holographic arrow or number.

 ## Field of view
 The size of the [!include[pn-hololens](../includes/pn-hololens.md)] display where holograms show up.
 It’s important to keep the field of view in mind when placing holograms in a real-world environment.